python/cpython/Doc/library/datetime.rst

 :meth:`strftime` and :meth:`strptime` Behavior
 ----------------------------------------------

-:class:`date`, :class:`.datetime`, and :class:`.time` objects all support a
+:class:`.date`, :class:`.datetime`, and :class:`.time` objects all support a
 ``strftime(format)`` method, to create a string representing the time under the control of an explicit format string.

-Conversely, the :meth:`datetime.strptime` class method creates a :class:`.datetime` object from a string representing a date and time and a corresponding format string.
+Conversely, the :meth:`.datetime.strptime` class method creates a :class:`.datetime` object from a string representing a date and time and a corresponding format string.